Kensington resident Miguel Mendez with community health workers Chris Rys and Brenda Mosley

 Economic and social conditions like stress, employment, housing quality, and access to food have a profound effect on health.

-NKCDC’s team of community health workers can help you find resources for housing, food, utilities, transportation, translation, education, child care and anything else that may affect your health.
+NKCDC’s team of community health workers can help you find resources to meet your needs for housing, food, utilities, transportation, translation, education, child care, and anything else that may affect your health.

 Meeting community health needs in Kensington

 Upper Kensington ranks last of 46 Philadelphia neighborhoods in health factors and health outcomes, according to a 2019 study by the City of Philadelphia and Dornsife School of Public Health at Drexel University.

 With funding from the Pennsylvania Department of Human Services, NKCDC has partnered with Jefferson University to train and hire Community Health Workers to address health needs in Kensington.